Up to 50% off sofas & mattresses — limited‑time deals.

 Which Pottery Barn sofa is best for small living rooms?

-Pearce and Buchanan tend to be easier to fit because they don’t push as deep into the room as a deep-seat model.
-If you’re tight on space, prioritize overall depth and arm width, not just the listed sofa width.
+Pearce and Buchanan are the easiest starting points because they don’t push as far into the room as a deep-seat model.
+If you’re tight on space, pay as much attention to depth and arm width as you do to listed sofa width.

 Are Pottery Barn slipcovered sofas washable?

-Some slipcovers are designed to be removable and washable, but care details can vary by fabric.
-York’s slipcovered design is a strong option if easy cleanup is a top priority.
+Some slipcovered sofas are removable and washable, but the care details can vary by fabric.
+York is the clearest fit here if easy cleanup is high on your list.

 What is the difference between Pearce and Buchanan sofas?